apache/trafficserver/tests/README.md

  * name - A name for this instance of the DNS.
  * default - if a list argument is provided, uDNS will reply with the list contents instead of NXDOMAIN if a DNS can't be found for a partcular entry

  This function returns a AuTest process object that launches the python-based microDNS (uDNS). uDNS is a mock DNS which responds to DNS queries. uDNS needs to be setup for the tests that require made-up domains.
-The server reads a JSON-formatted data file that contains mappings of domain to IP addresses. uDNS responds with the approriate IP addresses if the requested domain is in uDNS' mappings.
+The server reads a JSON-formatted data file that contains mappings of domain to IP addresses. uDNS responds with the appropriate IP addresses if the requested domain is in uDNS' mappings.

  * addRecords(records=None, jsonFile=None)